 James C. Kirkpatrick Library; 660-543-4154

 Facebook: JCKLibrary; Twitter: @JCKLibrary

 UCM’s distance learners are encouraged to communicate with the library regarding services that meet their special needs.
-Telephone, email, and chat services are all available options for communication if an individual cannot be in the Kirkpatrick Library.
-Librarian liaisons will arrange individual research appointments with any student or faculty member.
+Telephone, email, and chat services are all available options for communication with Library Services faculty librarians and staff.